DMO-droid/Yahoo-Finance-Global-Markets-2026/EDA/EDA_REPORT.md

 ).astype(int)
 ```

-This preserves the full dataset while allowing analysts to exclude these instruments from standard return distribution studies with a single filter.
+This preserves the full dataset while allowing analysts to exclude these instruments from standard return distribution studies with a single filter

 ---

 ### 3.6 Non-Equity Sector Classification - 🟠 High

-**Observation:** Indices and Commodities lacked `sector` values, causing null groupings in sector-level dashboard visualisations.
+**Observation:** Indices and Commodities lacked `sector` values, causing null groupings in sector-level dashboard visualisations

 **Resolution:** Sector labels were mapped directly from `asset_class` for non-equity instruments: